Tazri/learn-programming-with-python/part_2/part_2.md

 ![Basic Programming](./../asset/badges/Python-Basic-blue.svg)

-Learn Programming by Python, Tamim Shahriar Subeen
+Learn Programming by Python 2nd Part, Tamim Shahriar Subeen
 ==================================================

 This is the note of Secound part of **Tamim Shahriar Subeen** books on python.
 Where discuss about basic programming.
 Here I compete all the book and documented it here.
 Also I code every single of code in the book.